Here’s a quick follow-up to that post outlining my corrective actions and the results I’ve received from them.

 Long story short, I re-uploaded the demo and received confirmation emails within minutes.
 Then it hit me, I didn’t even bother checking for confirmations the 1st go round.

 Most of the time the confirmation is an automated response.
-I was getting so many I just assumed they everything went through.
+I was getting so many I just assumed everything went through.
 So much for assuming.

 How’d The Files Get Corrupt?